lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 For the vast majority of users there should be no required code changes to upgrade from Lit 2 to Lit 3.
 Most apps and libraries should be able to extend their npm version ranges to include both 2.x and 3.x, like `"^2.7.0 || ^3.0.0"`.

-Lit 2.x and 3.0 are _interoperable_: templates, base classes, and directives from one version of Lit will work with those from another.
+Lit 2.x and 3.0 are _interoperable_ – templates, base classes, and directives from one version of Lit will work with those from another.

 ## Updates to Lit decorators